arcsecond-io/arcsecond-io.github.io/docs/portals/index.md

 </span>

-Arcsecond's **Observatory Portals** allow every observatory, science group, university, planetarium, astro club or any organisation, to store and build the history of their Observatory.
-It is a dedicated space with an unlimited number of members, easy membership permissions and capabilities, where one can handle all the activities associated with astronomical observations, in a modular way.
+Arcsecond's **Observatory Portals** allow every observatory, science group, university, planetarium, astro club to handle all the activities associated with astronomical observations, in a modular way.
+It is a dedicated space with an unlimited number of members, easy membership permissions and capabilities, where one can store and build a modern data archive based on APIs, and further more the whole life and history of an Observatory

 ICONS